-To earn a portion of the Water Wise badge, have your students reflect on what they discovered.
+To earn a portion of the Water Wise badge, have your students use their journals to help them reflect on what they discovered.
 We would love to see pictures or screen shots of their custom code in Scratch.
 Please email pictures to educationemail@discoverycube.org.